-Get Stronger This Summer – with Meals Rich in Plant-based ProteinsJulia Woodford June 16, 2020
+Get Stronger This Season – with Budget-Friendly Meals Rich in Plant ProteinsJulia Woodford October 30, 2022

-In recent months, the outbreaks of coronavirus in meat processing plants across Canada have caused people to think twice about their consumption of meat.
+In the summer of 2020, outbreaks of coronavirus in meat processing plants across Canada caused people to think twice about their consumption of meat.
 According to David George-Cosh of the Business News Network, “Products that use soy or peas to replicate the taste and texture of meat are seeing a surge in sales as Canadians snap up new protein sources amid concerns that meat selection will become strained due to virus outbreaks at major processing facilities.”

 Benefits of Plant-Based Protein